-The first investigates decision-making in international organisations and how their behaviour affects global financial stability.
-To advance this aim, I have published several major studies on the IMF’s contribution to financial stability.
-I am currently researching the sources and drivers of international cooperation at the Group of Seven (G7) and how we might design better early warning systems for fighting financial crises.
-I am also investigating how international organisations are represented in public life, including the media and public opinion.
+The first investigates how international organisations affect global financial stability.
+To advance this strand, I have published several major studies on the International Monetary Fund’s role in the global economy.
+I am currently researching the governance of its early warning system for detecting financial crises.
+I am also exploring international economic policy coordination at the Group of Seven (G7).
+Finally, I am investigating how international organisations are represented in public life, including the media and public opinion.

 The second strand of my research focuses on the political economy of corruption.
 To advance this strand, I co-founded and co-direct DCU’s Anti-Corruption Research Centre (ARC) with Dr. Robert Gillanders of DCU’s Business School.
 ARC’s mission is to advance knowledge on the causes and consequences of corruption and support the development of new anti-corruption policies and initiatives.
 As part of ARC's work and my own personal research, I have completed several new projects on corruption in public life, including projects focused on water governance, natural disasters, regulation, gender, economic reform, and press freedom.
 I also advise the European Commission on corruption-related developments in Ireland.